cayubweeums-repos/.github/profile/README.md

 # Hello World 👋🌎

-Currently, full-time Sr. Security Analyst .<br>
+Currently, full-time Principal Security Analyst .<br>
 I enjoy working on projects that reflect my hobbies.
 Working with the connections between hardware and software is my favorite area to dwell in.

 [Hendrix College](https://www.hendrix.edu) Graduate with Bachelors in Computer Science and a [Blue Team Level One](https://securityblue.team/why-btl1) Certification.